astrofra/demo-redline-assets/README.md

 # Red Line
 3D and 2D assets of the demoscene production, [Red Line](https://www.pouet.net/prod.php?which=9110).
+The demo original ran on the [JFYE](https://www.pouet.net/prod.php?which=13418) 3D engine.

 ![Screenshot on Lightwave 6.0](img/screenshot.png)